stevenagechessclub/stevenagechessclub.github.io/test/md/silverware.md

 ## Club Arthur Gray board

-The Arthur Gray board is awarded to the Stevenage player who has competed in the most number of graded games in a season.
+Arthur Gray rejoined Stevenage in 1985 and was a stalwart of the club before finally retiring from OTB chess in 1998.
+In recognition of his service to the club, we present the Arthur Gray board and set to the player who has made the most appearances for the club in the season just completed.

 Winners are: